mysteriumnetwork/mysterium-checkbot/README.md

 Once that image is built, you can must configure the bot (see below section) using the `.env` file (see `.env.example` as a template).

-Once you have configured the bot, you can run it:
+After you have configured the bot, you can run it:

 > `npm start` (development)
 *or*